What is the difference between Hepatitis B and Hepatitis C?

 What are the effects of untreated Hepatitis B and Hepatitis C?

 If left untreated, both infections can lead to severe liver damage over time.
-This includes cirrhosis (scarring of the liver), liver failure, and an increased risk of liver cancer.
+This is much more likely to occur with Hepatitis C. This includes cirrhosis (scarring of the liver), liver failure, and an increased risk of liver cancer.
 Regular monitoring and antiviral treatments can help manage the disease and reduce these risks.
+Newer treatments can completely eradicate the infection.

 How do I avoid getting Hepatitis B and Hepatitis C?